varabyte/kobweb/README.md

 #### Color-mode aware

-When you define a `CssStyle`, an optional field is available for you to use called `colorMode`:
+When you define a `CssStyle`, a field called `colorMode` is available for you to use:

 ```kotlin
 val CustomStyle = CssStyle.base {